Analysis | McEnany has mastered the ‘all of the credit, none of the blame’ approach to the pandemic

 To anyone unfamiliar with the past six months of political discourse in the country, this must have seemed like an utterly baffling rationalization.
 That's in part because it was rote, McEnany's knee-jerk response to any question about Trump-hosted crowds.

 The train of thought, as you probably know, flows like this: Democrats didn’t object to racial-justice protests that emerged in late May of this year, in part because they were held outside where the risk of infections was known to be lower.
 Some of those protests devolved into violent acts or looting.
 Trump and his allies, seeking to diminish the protests and their participants, intentionally conflated the protests with the violence.
 When Trump was criticized for holding campaign rallies — at times indoors, usually involving people standing in one place for hours — his team pushed back by comparing them to the protests, which, again, they dismissed as acts of violence.
-So, asked about the Christmas parties, McEnany’s rhetorical muscle memory kicked in: oh, so Democrats are okay with looting but not Christmas?
+So, asked about the Christmas parties, McEnany’s rhetorical muscle memory kicked in: Oh, so Democrats are okay with looting but not Christmas?

 It’s asinine in the specifics but also (intentionally) doesn’t answer the question.
 Just as it was hypocritical for Newsom to attend that dinner party, it’s hypocritical to claim that people know to social distance and to insist you follow the science while hosting indoor holiday parties.
 But McEnany can’t admit her boss’s hypocrisies, so she attacks his opponents.

 The throughline is consistent, though: Trump is doing everything right.
-He's not insisting that people wear masks, because people get mad when you make them do that.
-It's their failing, not his, that so many people forego face coverings.
-But it's entirely to his credit that companies which will be paid enormous amounts of money and earn immeasurable goodwill to generate vaccines are doing so.
+He’s not insisting that people wear masks, because people get mad when you make them do that.
+It’s their failing, not his, that so many people forgo face coverings.
+But it’s entirely to his credit that companies, which will be paid enormous amounts of money and earn immeasurable goodwill to generate vaccines, are doing so.
 Democrats are authoritarians for banning large gatherings and hypocrites for instances in which they deviate from those edicts.
 Trump, on the other hand, declines to endorse containment efforts but bears no blame for surging infection rates.
-And Trump isn't at all hypocritical for claiming the mantle of science while welcoming people into the White House to celebrate the holidays.
+And Trump isn’t at all hypocritical for claiming the mantle of science while welcoming people into the White House to celebrate the holidays.

 There's no good faith effort here to find a balance between the unpleasantness of containing the virus and living lives as normal.
 There's Trump doing what he wants and his team rationalizing it.